 Off The Map Tours members (photo: Macmillan cycling charity challenge)

-Several of our original team members have a background in national professional cycling and the company founder, Ts.
-Darjaa was a coach of the 'Mongolian Olympic Cycling' Team and founder of the "Mongolian Cycling Federation".
+Several of our original team members were in the "National Cycling Team" (in the early 90's) and the company founder, Ts.
+Darjaa was a coach of the "Mongolian Olympic Cycling Team" and founder of the "Mongolian Cycling Federation".

 Tokyo 1964 Olympics Games Opening Ceremony - 'Team Mongolia' Athletes